-- For Collect Mode: Distance, this is your horizontal data density.
-A good starting value is 12 scans/ft or 50 scans/m.
-A lower scan density will result in your data looking more horizontally condensed, while a higher scan density will result in your data taking up more horizontal space as more scans are being collected and stacked next to each other per unit of distance travelled. - For Collect Mode: Point, this will control your horizontal scale display.
-It is not required to change this value, but if you are aware of how far you will move the antenna during each file collection you can set this to display the horizontal scale accurately.
+- For Collect Mode Distance: This is your horizontal data density.
+A good starting value is 12 scans/ft or 50 scans/m. - For Collect Mode Point: This will control your horizontal scale display.
+It's not required but if you are aware of how far you will move the antenna during each file collection you can set this to display the horizontal scale accurately.